St. Joe, Arkansas: Recent developments

 In early 2011, the town received a grant of just over $10,000 from the Arkansas Rural Community Grant Program.
 The grant requires that the amount be matched locally.
 Volunteer hours can contribute to the match.
 One of the plans for the money is to refurbish the historic Missouri and North Arkansas Railroad depot in St. Joe.

 In mid-2012 St. Joe launched a website featuring the town and surrounding communities.
 The website focuses on the history and natural assets of the area including the Buffalo River.

 St. Joe is one of thirteen communities participating in Ozark Byways which promotes small towns in the north central Arkansas region.

 In October 2012 the Searcy County Rural Help Center was launched in St. Joe.
 The nonprofit organization is staffed by volunteers and makes computers, internet, and training available to community members.
 The North Arkansas Career Center teaches night classes for adults working toward their GED.
 A Kids Corner is open on Saturdays.

 Education

 St. Joe is in the Ozark Mountain School District.
-St. Joe High School and Elementary School are part of the district, with a K-12 campus in the town.
+The district operates St. Joe Elementary School and Ozark Mountain High School.
+The latter is located in the former Western Grove High School, which consolidated into Ozark Mountain High in 2023.

-On July 1, 2004 the former St. Joe School District consolidated into the Ozark Mountain School District.
+On July 1, 2004, the former St. Joe School District consolidated into the Ozark Mountain School District.
+The consolidated district operated St. Joe High School, on a K-12 campus in the town of St. Joe, until 2023, when it consolidated into Ozark Mountain High School.